belindamo/derp/section_notes/01-research-concept-direction.md

 * add to first section, the simulate annealing concept because this first randomly initializes and then slowly converges
 * flesh the second section
-* revise K-S distance (Kolmogorov-Smirnov) from max
+* revise K-S distance (Kolmogorov-Smirnov) from max function to average function, potentially facilitate fast convergence.
+* take out softmax in K-S.
+*

 \---